-First of all: Stop the DRAMA!
-If you don’t, who will?
 The fact that people leave the company is a perfectly normal thing and, believe me, it is not as bad as it seems.
-Nobody is irreplaceable.
-With that said, a working relationship is not a marriage, it should stay dynamic, flow naturally and be kept only so long as it makes sense for both parts.
+A working relationship should stay dynamic, flow naturally, and be kept only so long as it makes sense for both parties.

 Keeping good employees vs. avoiding the bad ones

 When the time comes that somebody is about to leave… well, it is probably too late to do anything already.
 Of course, there is the chance to have a long, sincere and honest conversation with the person who’s leaving, find out the reasons that motivated this decision.
 This is important to do so as sometimes even slight changes can make the person reconsider.
 It does tend to take time for a person to make a decision like this, and once it is verbalized, it is normally already too late.